 The views from the room were nice and I could see myself coming back to the room at night and spending some time on the balcony, and even in that hot tub.
 Sometimes you just have to treat yourself.

-- Many eateries within a quarter-mile; 13 casinos within 5 miles; grocery is 10 miles
+- Many eateries are within a quarter-mile; 13 casinos are within 5 miles; grocery is 10 miles

 - During peak seasons there is high elevator traffic, which may cause some delays

-- Luggage delivery service available for a fee through Bags VIP.
+- Luggage delivery service is available for a fee through Bags VIP.

 - This is a non-smoking resort